Ten ways to save money, and the environment

 1. Use your legs

 Back to the topic of transportation.
 Every time you get in your car, you’re spending money on gas.
-Whenever possible, consider the distance you are driving and whether you could walk or bike the distance instead.
-You will save that expensive gas costs, save the environment from the fumes of your vehicle and increase your physical activity level at the same time.
-Scooters have become increasingly popular among the young and old.
-What a fun way to zip to your next location!
+Whenever possible, consider the distance you are driving and consider walking or biking instead.
+You will save that expensive gas cost, save the environment from emissions, and increase your physical activity all at the same time.

 Consultation icon